 If you have the time and the inclination to do some craftwork, then you could even make some bokeh cards.
 All you need is some black cardboard, a hobby knife and a pair of scissors.
 Just cut a circular piece of the black cardboard so it can be fitted over the lens like a hood, then carve out the shape you want the bokeh to look like in the centre of the circular piece.
 You need just the one cutout.

-Stick the cardboard onto the front of your lens, set the camera to its lowest aperture (aka completely opening it), and you’re all set.
+Stick the cardboard onto the front of your lens, set the camera to its lowest aperture (aka completely opening it – maybe f/4 or f/2 if it goes down that far), and you’re all set.
 It’s cheap, it’s easy and you can make as many as you want.

 Shoot at dusk or twilight

 Light displays won’t be switched on before sunset, so the best time to head out to capture those beautiful Christmas displays would be around dusk or twilight.
-That’s also when there’s just a hint of light in the sky to add some soft textures to you images, but you don’t need to worry if you miss out on the blue hour.
-Nighttime photography lends itself very well to capturing Christmas lights as well.
+That’s also when there’s just a hint of light in the sky to add some soft textures to your images, while also adding an extra layer of depth (giving it a 3D effect).

 Find the right spot

 Christmas displays can be popular places, meaning you may not always find the best vantage point to shoot from.
 However, if you can locate higher ground – a balcony or rooftop – you can get some beautiful wide-angle shots of entire displays.

 Also look for spots where you can frame your image well.
 Any element that lends itself to leading lines (anything that draws attention to the subject along a line) would be excellent.
 Leading lines can be anything from bridges to cobblestones, or even escalators if you are shooting indoors.